kfelds1/Final_Project/README.md

 - PostgreSQL and pgAdmin 4

 # Analysis
-In order to analyze the HR data, an Employee Database was created based on the entity relationship diagram, shown below.
+In order to analyze the college graduation rate data, an Database was created based on the entity relationship diagram, shown below.

-The Employee database was created from the following four (4) source tables ([archive.zip](https://github.com/kfelds1/Final_Project/blob/6b38d0e19ebf20343cb548641279730aa7440c88/archive.zip)):
+The database was created from the following four (4) source csv tables ([archive.zip](https://github.com/kfelds1/Final_Project/blob/6b38d0e19ebf20343cb548641279730aa7440c88/archive.zip)):
-- cc_institution_details.csv
+- TABLE 1: cc_institution_details
-- cc_institution_grads.csv
+- TABLE 2: cc_institution_grads
-- cc_state_sector_details.csv
+- TABLE 3: cc_state_sector_details
-- cc_state_sector_grads.csv
+- TABLE 4: cc_state_sector_grads

 The code for creation of the Database can be found here: schema.